paris-saclay-cds/datarun/README.md

 #### for tests on stratuslab
 Run: `cd test_files; bash stratuslab_test.sh master_address username password`
 with `master_address` being the master server address (e.g., `onevm-81.lal.in2p3.fr`), `username` being a datarun user, and `password` its password.
+Be careful not to already have a fold `$DIR_DATA/iris` on your scienceFS disk.
 If two 'Oh yeah' are printed, tests are ok!

 ### Migrations